 As a rule of thumb, you want to avoid any products that dry out your hair.
 This means pretty much all products with drying alcohol.

 I personally prefer making my own hair gel, because this way I definitely know what’s in there.
-But you can definitely also buy some good products.
+But there are definitely also good products out there.

 When it comes to hair oils, the main criterion is quite simple.
 You want to make sure that your hair oil consists of oil.
 Pure oil.
 100% oil.